DwanW/silverorange/README.md

     this case, also render the Markdown content when clicking on the repository.
  7. Include a way to return to the main list of repositories after you click on a repository.

-### (C) Code Review

-Using the sample application in `/review`:

- 1. Run the React application using `yarn install` and `yarn start`.
- 2. Review the React code.
- 3. Make suggestions on how the example application could be improved.
-For this exercise your suggestions may apply to an entire application, file, or lines of code.
-If appropriate, please prefix your suggestions with `filename:line` so we know to what code you are referring.

 Environment
 -----------